 How to Choose a Costume for a Renaissance Festival

 Renaissance faires are a fan favorite among people from all walks of life—even people who may not care much for history still enjoy renaissance faires and actively take part in them!

 If you're new to these events and don't know what to wear, this guide will help you.
-Even if you're a seasoned renaissance faire-going individual!
-You'd be surprised at how many people attend these festivals dressed according to incorrect time periods or the amount of people who don't dress up because they don't know what to wear.
+Even if you're a seasoned renaissance-faire-going individual!
+You'd be surprised at how many people attend these festivals dressed according to incorrect time periods or the number of people who don't dress up because they don't know what to wear.

 First, Pick a Persona

 The renaissance festival is all about being someone that you're not, so who are you going to be?
 Will you be a person of royalty, perhaps a mighty king?
 What about a normal peasant?
 There are quite a few personas to choose from, as you can be an artist, churchman, pirate, knight, and more.

 Your persona will directly affect the style of clothing that you should wear -- peasants didn't get to wear elaborate dresses of purple, did they?

 If you can't come up with a persona of your own, opt to be someone from the renaissance time period!
 There are tons of well-known individuals that you can model your style and dress after.
 This is a surefire way to make sure you're not out of dress code at the faire and are always in character!